PiyushX23/ACAM_2025_Training_School_Material/ProjectWork_Setup.md

-# JupyterLab Setup for ACAM 2025 Training School
+# Project-Work Setup for ACAM 2025 Training School

 This guide provides instructions for setting up JupyterLab on your local machine for the ACAM 2025 Training School.
 The environment will be pre-configured at the venue, but these instructions are provided for reference.